The Jews of Italy

 Temple.
 They've adopted local music, food, language, style and

 customs.
 There have been tough times, but overall it is a story of

 and mutual respect.
 We'll explore the history of Jews during the Roman

 the Middle Ages, the ghettos of Venice, Mantua and Rome through

 World Wars and the present day.

 The experience of the native Jews of Central Asia - Bukharian Jews - is situated at a unique intersection of Sephardic, Mizrahi, and Russian-speaking Jewish identities.
 We will explore the eclectic story of this millennia-old Jewish community, discovering the ways in which Bukharian Jews have developed their multifaceted and rich culture, while also shedding light on how their journey fits into the broader historical saga of the Jewish people.

 Before World War II, Warsaw was the second largest Jewish city in the world.
 After the Holocaust many survivors left Poland, but some stayed.
-In the last decades, young Polish people have been discovering their Jewish roots which was often hidden by their parents and grandparents.
+In the last decades, young Polish people have discovered their Jewish roots which were often hidden by their parents and grandparents.
 I am one of them, and I want to share my family's story with you.
 I will also take you on a virtual tour of the Warsaw Ghetto remains and show you how Jewish life in Warsaw has revived.

 Jews of Spain